triforkamsterdam/BrightcenterSDK-Corona-2.0/README.md

 BrightcenterSDK-Corona 2.0
 =======================

 This SDK makes it easier to communicate with Brightcenter.
 It uses an appswitch to retrieve the student that is logged in. developers can use www.brightcenter.nl/dashboard/createSdkUrl to create a test link.
-If you open the generated link in your browser, your app will be openened.
+If you open the generated link in your browser on your simulator/device, your app will be openened.
-When the BrightcenterApp is finishid it'll open your app in the same way.
+When the BrightcenterApp is finished it'll open your app in the same way.

 ### Download the project
 To use this SDK you need to download this project.
 You'll need to at least include  brightcenterController.lua into your own project by just adding them to your project folder.